spdx/spdx-spec/docs/conformance.md

 albeit in different ways.

-Conformance to the Licensing profile compliance point does not entail support for the
+Conformance to the Licensing profile compliance point only entails support for the Core profile.
-AI, Build, Dataset, Extension, Lite, Security, or Software profiles of the SPDX.

 This compliance point facilitates interchange of the licensing documents expressing which licenses and copyright notices are determined by persons or